openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

   Allows an editor to email all of the reviewers who participated in the review of an article and share a link to all of the review reports.

 > [!NOTE]
-> This setting must first be enabled before the option will be displayed, see Review settings. <!-- missing hyperlinks -->
+> These settings must first be enabled before the options will be displayed, see [Review settings](../review/review-settings.md).

 ## Request revisions